The Promised Return of the Culture Hero

 And a few sentences later He declares that there are more of His people beyond these two groups as well:

-I find the passage about Bahana being able to recognize those who practice witchcraft by sight interesting because there is a similar passage in Malachi, which words, according to the Book of Mormon, Christ gave to the people here during His visit, since they did not have them.
+I find the passage about Bahana being able to recognize those who practice witchcraft by sight interesting because there is a similar passage in Malachi, which words, according to the Covenant of Christ, Christ gave to the people here during His visit, since they did not have them.

 Lakota, Nakota, Dakota (Sioux)